France imposes millions of fines on Google and Facebook for tracking consent - ExBulletin

 France imposes millions of fines on Google and Facebook for tracking consent

-French regulators in London (AP) fined Google and Facebook a total of € 200 million ($ 226 million) on Thursday.
+London-France regulators fined Google and Facebook on Thursday for a total of more than € 200 million ($ 226 million).

-According to CNIL’s Data Privacy Watchdog, research shows that US online giants have provided French users with a single button to accept cookies immediately, but several times to reject all cookies.
-There was no equally easy way to reject it because it requires a click.
+According to CNIL’s Data Privacy Watchdog, research shows that the US online giant provided French users with a single button to accept cookies immediately, but with a few clicks to reject all cookies.
+There was no easy way to refuse because you had to. “

 According to CNIL, visitors to Facebook, Google’s French homepage, and YouTube were urged to say “yes.”
 In other words, I couldn’t freely agree, in violation of French data protection rules.